-Our current enterprise products include embedded cellular modems, antennas for access points and Internet of Things (IoT) applications, and asset trackers.
-We expect to expand our product offering with fixed wireless access solutions and Smart Network Controlled Cellular Repeaters (Smart NCRs).
-Our consumer products include embedded antennas for consumer access points, wireless gateways, smart home devices and fixed wireless access devices.
+Our current enterprise products include embedded cellular modems, antennas for access points and Internet of Things (IoT) applications, asset trackers, and fixed wireless access (FWA) devices.
+We expect to expand our product offering with Smart Network Controlled Cellular Repeaters (Smart NCRs).
+Our consumer products include embedded antennas for consumer access points, wireless gateways, smart home devices and FWA devices.
 Our current automotive products include aftermarket antennas that are typically connected to third-party cellular and Wi-Fi-enabled routers, digital video evidence devices, and telematics gateways.
-We also recently launched a second generation AirgainConnect® Fleet system solution - a low profile, roof-mounted 5G vehicle gateway, combining a cellular modem, antennas, and additional features into a single device.
+In the third quarter 2024, we expanded our product offering with a second generation AirgainConnect® Fleet system solution - a low profile, roof-mounted, all-in-one 5G vehicle gateway that provides 5G cellular connectivity with built-in GPS and Wi-Fi hotspot functionalities.

 We have a rich history of providing radio frequency (RF) expertise, services, and solutions to mobile operators and major original equipment manufacturers (OEMs).
-With the addition of NimbeLink products in 2021, we expanded our capabilities to include embedded cellular modems, asset trackers and custom IoT systems.
+We expanded our capabilities to include embedded cellular modems, asset trackers and custom IoT systems with our NimbeLink products.
 We are leveraging our RF and systems experience, and our Mobile Network Operator (MNO) and Multiple Service Operator (MSO) relationships to deliver new and differentiated products.

-We use an outsource manufacturing model for our products while maintaining oversight for quality, test, and delivery timeline.
+We use an outsource manufacturing model for our products while maintaining oversight for quality, testing, and delivery timeline.
 We also maintain an intellectual property strategy that includes patent and trademark filings in multiple jurisdictions.